moorepants/dissertation/delftbicycle.rst

 - Without pedaling starting at 5 km/h and decreasing speed until the rider could no longer balance with both riders. (runs 28, 121, 124, 125)
-- Riderless weave stability test in which we increased the speed from 12 km/h to 25 km/h to try to detect detect the weave critical speed of the bicycle.
+- Riderless weave stability test in which we increased the speed from 12 km/h to 25 km/h to try to detect the weave critical speed of the bicycle.
 We didn't have much luck getting the bicycle to stabilize at all.
 - Lateral perturbation at six speeds for each rider. (runs 132-133)
 - No hand balancing with pedaling for one rider. (runs 60-71)